fayis672/image_processing-basics/README.md

 # Image processing basics
-Welocme, This repo aims to give a better understanding abount image processing
+Welocme, This repo aims to give a better understanding about image processing

 ## contents